Gone Fishin’ Portfolio Review

 Here’s a breakdown of the portfolio’s annual returns…

 Of course, there are some down years, but it’s a long-term strategy.
 The buy-and-hold approach – along with occasional rebalancing – has led to some big returns.

-Since its start in 2003, an investment of $100,000 in the portfolio – with dividends reinvested – was worth $415,215 at the end of 2019.
-And since then, the stock market has hit new highs so returns would be even higher.
+An investment of $100,000 in the portfolio at its start in 2003 – with dividends reinvested – was worth $415,215 at the end of 2019.
+And since then, the stock market has hit new highs, so returns would be even higher.

-Readers that have followed this approach should have some healthy gains.
+Readers who have followed this approach should have some healthy gains.
 And across Alex’s research services, he’s received a lot of positive feedback…

 “Reader for 10 years.
 I started with $150,000.
 Today I have $3.5 million despite all my personal and family expenses over this whole period.
 All of that growth was due to the recommendations I got from The Oxford Club.” – Pat Douglas